University of Houston Law Center Logo

 B.B.A., summa cum laude, Southwestern University

-Professor Douglas Bret Wells is a Professor of Law and Law Foundation Professor of Law at the University of Houston Law Center.
-Professor Wells teaches in the area of federal income taxation, corporate taxation, and international taxation.
+Professor Douglas Bret Wells is a Professor of Law and the John Mixon Chair with the University of Houston Law Center.
+In the tax area, Professor Wells teaches courses in federal income taxation, corporate taxation, and international taxation.
 Professor Wells also teaches and writes on Texas Oil and Gas Law.

-Professor Wells places significant emphasis on teaching materials used in his courses.
-He is a co-author on four of the leading casebooks on federal taxation, including the following: (i) Daniel L. Simmons, Martin J. McMahon, Bradley T. Borden, and Bret Wells, Federal Income Taxation (Foundation Press 8th ed.
-2020); (ii) Martin J. McMahon, Daniel L. Simmons, Charlene D. Luke, and Bret Wells, Federal Income Taxation of Corporations (Foundation Press 5th ed.
-2019); (iii) Martin J. McMahon, Daniel L. Simmons, Charlene D. Luke, and Bret Wells, Federal Taxation of Partnerships and S Corporations (Foundation Press 6th ed.
-2020); (iv) Martin J. McMahon, Daniel L. Simmons, Charlene D. Luke, and Bret Wells, Federal Income Taxation of Business Organizations (Foundation Press 5th ed.
-2020);.
-Professor Wells is a co-author on a leading law student resource on international tax law.
-See Joseph Isenbergh & Bret Wells, International Taxation (Foundation Press Insights & Concepts Series, 4th ed.
-2019).
+Professor Wells is a co-author on several leading casebooks on federal income taxation and on business taxation, including the following books: Martin J. McMahon, Daniel L. Simmons, Charlene D. Luke, and Bret Wells, Federal Income Taxation of Corporations (Foundation Press 5th ed.
+2019); Martin J. McMahon, Daniel L. Simmons, Charlene D. Luke, and Bret Wells, Federal Taxation of Partnerships and S Corporations (Foundation Press 5th ed.
+2020); Martin J. McMahon, Daniel L. Simmons, Charlene D. Luke, and Bret Wells, Federal Income Taxation of Business Organizations (Foundation Press 5th ed.
+2020); and Daniel L. Simmons, Martin J. McMahon, Bradley T. Borden, and Bret Wells, Federal Income Taxation (Foundation Press 8th ed.
+2020).
+Professor Wells has published numerous scholarly articles on federal income taxation ad oil and gas law that are available for review or download on SSRN.

-Prior to joining the faculty, Professor Wells was an executive officer of a leading oil and gas service company where he had significant exposure to oil and gas issues in the upstream context.
+Prior to joining the faculty, Professor Wells was an executive office of a leading oil and gas service company where he had significant exposure to oil and gas issues in the upstream context.
 Since joining the faculty, Professor Wells has written repeatedly on Texas oil and gas issues with a particular focus on the legal challenges raised by today’s development in unconventional shale formations.
 Professor Wells also is a co-author on a leading casebook on Texas oil and gas law.
-See Jacqueline L. Weaver and Bret Wells, Texas Oil and Gas Law: Cases and Materials (LawCarta 2d Ed.
-2021).
+See Bret Wells, Texas Oil and Gas Law: Cases and Materials (LiveCarta 4th Ed.
+2024).
 Professor Wells is a frequent speaker at conferences on oil and gas law matters.

 In 2020, Professor Wells became an elected member of the American Law Institute.